 We have a thriving group of anthropologists studying non-human primates, with a focus on both the scientific understanding of primates in their natural habitats as well as the practical implications of this work for conservation.

-- Dr Russell Hill runs a field site in South Africa and studies interactions between non-human primates and their predators as well as adopting interdisciplinary approaches to understanding and mitigating conflict between humans and wildlife.
+- Prof Russell Hill runs a field site in South Africa and studies interactions between non-human primates and their predators as well as adopting interdisciplinary approaches to understanding and mitigating conflict between humans and wildlife.

 - Dr Rachel Kendal explores social learning and culture in several non-human primates, as well as human children.